Our research- and evidence-based literacy and math intervention and instructional solutions are proven to increase student engagement and achievement.

 ESSA offers state education agencies the opportunity to use evidence to support school improvement and better outcomes for all students.
 This evidence-based approach encourages state and district leaders to consider multiple tiers

-of evidence and examine the strength of evidence in decision making.
+of evidence and examine the strength of evidence when making decisions about which solutions to purchase or implement.

 ESSA's definition of “evidence-based” includes four levels of evidence.
 The type of evidence described has generally been produced through formal studies and research.
 The strength of the study is used to classify the level